raspberrypilearning/physical-computing-with-python/worksheet.md

 	led.off()
 	```

-1. Your LED should switch on and the off again.
+1. Your LED should switch on and then off again.
 But that's not all you can do.

 ## Flashing an LED